People’s health and safety

-|Health indicators (WHRS scope)||2018||2017||2016|
+|Health indicators (WHRS scope)||2019||2018||2017|

 |Percentage of employees with specific occupational risks

 |Number of occupational illnesses recorded in the year

 (a) As an exception to the reporting principles described in the “Reporting scopes and methodology” section, the 2018 rate does not include a company that did not report its data in time for the 2018 World Human Resources Survey.

-Unless certain precautions are taken, some of the products marketed by Total pose potential consumer health and safety risks; the Group therefore aims to meet its obligations with regard to information and prevention in order to minimize the risks throughout its products’ life cycle.
+Unless certain precautions are taken, some of the petroleum or chemical products marketed by Total pose potential consumer health and safety risks.
+The Group aims to respect the regulatory requirements in order to limit the risks throughout the life cycle of its products.

 The Group has also defined the minimum requirements to be observed in order to market its petroleum or chemical products worldwide with the goal to reduce potential risks to consumer health and the environment.
 The identification and assessment of the risks inherent to these products and their utilizations form part of these requirements, as does the provision of information to consumers.
 The material safety data sheets that accompany the petroleum or chemical products marketed by the Group (available in at least one of the languages used in the country) as well as product labels are two key sources of information.